-Alternative 1: No Action Alternative 2: Area Closure Alternative 3: Seasonal Closure Alternative 4: Catch Quotas Alternative 5: Combination Measures Fishing Communities (-) Continued overfishing may reduce the social and economic benefits of maintained fishing opportunities. (-) Disproportionate localized economic and social impacts to Oahu and Kauai fishing communities. (+) Impacts distributed evenly across the state. (+) The fishery would not be closed during holiday season when red bottomfish are most desired by local communities. (-) Marginal impact if seasonal closure is implemented during historically low periods of fishing effort and landings.
+Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closures Seasonal Closure Catch Quotas Combination Measures Fishing Communities (-) Continued overfishing may reduce the social and economic benefits of maintained fishing opportunities.
+2a: (-) Disproportionate localized economic and social impacts to Oahu and Kauai fishing communities.
+2b: (n/-) Impacts more or less evenly distributed, with slightly higher impact to Kauai fishing community as there are five proposed closed areas within nearby waters.
+2b: (-) Potential negative impact on communities located near proposed areas closures. (+) Impacts distributed evenly across the state. (+) The fishery would not be closed during holiday season when red bottomfish are most desired by local communities. (-) Marginal impact if seasonal closure is implemented during historically low periods of fishing effort and landings.
 4a: (+) A TAC would likely affect all fishing communities equally.
 4b: (+) Distribution of IFQs recognizes past participation and experience in fishery.
 4b: (-) For those fishing communities whose commercial fishermen have poorly documented catch records may be squeezed out of the fishery.
 5a: (+) Distribution of IFQs recognizes past participation and experience in fishery.
-5a: (-) For those fishing communities whose commercial fishermen have poorly documented catch records may be squeezed out of the fishery 5b: (+) Impacts distributed evenly across the state 5b: (-) Likely disproportionate localized economic and social impacts to the Oahu fishing community.
-Native Hawaiian Communities (-) Continued overfishing would lead to decrease in CPUE and available bottomfish. (-) Any curtailment or reduction of access rights & cultural practices reduces the ability to continue the culture and may be seen as a permanent loss of culture, especially for those Native Hawaiians who reside on Oahu and Kauai. (+) Impacts distributed evenly across state. (n/-) Marginal impact if seasonal closure is implemented during historically low periods of fishing effort. (-) Any curtailment or reduction of access rights & cultural practices reduces the ability to continue the culture and may be seen as a permanent loss of culture. (-) Any curtailment or reduction of access rights & cultural practices reduces the ability to continue the culture and may be seen as a permanent loss of culture. (-) Any curtailment or reduction of access rights & cultural practices reduces the ability to continue the culture and may be seen as a permanent loss of culture.
+5a: (-) For those fishing communities whose commercial fishermen have poorly documented catch records may be squeezed out of the fishery 5b: (+) Seasonal closure evenly distributes impacts across the state 5b: (-) Partial closure of Penguin Bank may result in disproportionate localized economic and social impacts to the Oahu fishing community.

+Alternative 1: Alternative 2: Alternative 3: Alternative 4: Alternative 5: No Action Area Closures Seasonal Closure Catch Quotas Combination Measures Native Hawaiian Communities (-) Continued overfishing would lead to decrease in CPUE and available bottomfish. (-) Any curtailment or reduction of access rights & cultural practices reduces the ability to continue the culture and may be seen as a permanent loss of culture, especially for those Native Hawaiians who reside on Oahu and Kauai.
+2b:(-) Potential negative impacts to Native Hawaiian communities that are located near proposed area closures. (+) Impacts distributed evenly across state. (n/-) Marginal impact if seasonal closure is implemented during historically low periods of fishing effort. (-) Any curtailment or reduction of access rights & cultural practices reduces the ability to continue the culture and may be seen as a permanent loss of culture. (-) Any curtailment or reduction of access rights & cultural practices reduces the ability to continue the culture and may be seen as a permanent loss of culture. (-) Any curtailment or reduction of access rights & cultural practices reduces the ability to continue the culture and may be seen as a permanent loss of culture.